 Five Nights at Freddy’s

-Speaking of serviceable, the newest film, Five Nights at Freddy’s, comes in the middle of the list, signifying the mediocre nature of the Blumhouse adaptation of the jump-scare-filled video game.
+Speaking of serviceability, Five Nights at Freddy’s comes in the middle of the list, signifying the mediocre nature of the Blumhouse adaptation of the jump-scare-filled video game.

 The biggest sin this 2023 box office smash commits is feeling like it tried to do too much at once.
 With lore that the dedicated fans crave and the studio wanting an easy franchise jump-starter, there are so many conflicting ideas going on.
 You can see them packing in every thought that came in the writer’s room, trying to appease every member of the audience somehow.